rapidsai/rapids.ai/community.md

 ## <i class="fas fa-code-branch"></i> RAPIDS + Dask
 {: .section-subtitle-top-1}

 Dask is an open source project providing advanced parallelism for analytics that enables performance at scale.
-RAPIDS is actively contributing to Dask, and it integrates with both RAPIDS cuDF, XGBoost, and RAPIDS cuML for GPU-accelerated data analytics and machine learning. <br> **[Learn More <i class="fa fa-angle-double-right" aria-hidden="true"></i>](dask.html)**
+RAPIDS is actively contributing to Dask, and it integrates with both RAPIDS cuDF, XGBoost, and RAPIDS cuML for GPU-accelerated data analytics and machine learning. <br> **[Learn more on our Dask page <i class="fa fa-angle-double-right" aria-hidden="true"></i>](dask.html)**

 ## <i class="fas fa-code-branch"></i> RAPIDS + XGBoost

 XGBoost is a well-known gradient boosted decision trees (GBDT) machine learning package used to tackle regression, classification, and ranking problems.
-The RAPIDS team works closely with the Distributed Machine Learning Common (DMLC) XGBoost organization to upstream code and ensure that all components of the GPU-accelerated analytics ecosystem work smoothly together. <br> **[Learn More <i class="fa fa-angle-double-right" aria-hidden="true"></i>](xgboost.html)**
+The RAPIDS team works closely with the Distributed Machine Learning Common (DMLC) XGBoost organization to upstream code and ensure that all components of the GPU-accelerated analytics ecosystem work smoothly together. <br> **[Learn more on our XGBoost page <i class="fa fa-angle-double-right" aria-hidden="true"></i>](xgboost.html)**

 ## <i class="fas fa-code-branch"></i> RAPIDS + Spark